A Nontraditional Standalone Asset Class

 Private Equity as a Diversifying Asset Class

-In addition to generating superior returns, Private Equity can act as a unique diversifier when combined with more traditional asset classes.
+In addition to generating superior returns, Private Equity can act as an innovative diversifier when combined with more traditional asset classes.
 Historically, Private Equity has been less correlated to public markets than other asset classes, and the addition of an allocation to Private Equity increased returns while decreasing risk, as demonstrated in the tables below.
 While this relationship broke down to some extent during the financial crisis (as almost every asset class was negatively impacted), we expect that over the long-term Private Equity will remain an important diversifier in a portfolio, as well as a source for excess returns.

 In particular, there is an opportunity within the small-cap Private Equity space, as the percentage of total deal volume for deals under $50 million in value often is only a few percent of all deals completed in the space.
 This implies a less competitive market and the potential for higher returns.

-One unique feature of smaller Private Equity deals is that they have not come to rely on cheap debt financing the way larger deals have.
+One compelling feature of smaller Private Equity deals is that they have not come to rely on cheap debt financing the way larger deals have.
 Even though less debt financing would by itself imply lower returns (though less risk), this is not the case with smaller deals as the lack of leverage is made up for by the improved deal dynamics (less competitive bidding) and increased room for operational improvements in portfolio companies at the smaller end of the size range.